Before you get working with resources, it’s a good idea to get to grips with the most important concepts. You can find an overview below.

 You can also book the role itself, such as a stagehand, on an event.
 This is called a placeholder in Yesplan.
 A placeholder is an anonymous booking that you will swap with a person who can execute this role later in the planning process.
 Like Violet or Ruth, for example, who have the role of stagehand.

 Prices and Price Definitions§

 When booking resources, you can map costs and proceeds because you can assign prices to every resource.
 We call the entirety of prices (the cost (or rental price) and the selling price (or letting price) and similar) a price definition.
 A resource can have one or multiple price definitions.
-When booking, you can choose the correct price definition in function of the type of event, agreements, additional conditions, etc.
+When booking, you can choose the correct price definition in function of the type of event, agreements, additional conditions etc.

-It is possible to define extra fields in Yesplan in addition to the default data that can be input for resources.
+In addition to the default data that you can enter for resources, it’s possible to define extra fields in Yesplan yourself.
 We call this custom data.
-Custom data fields are created by an administrator and they are displayed on the tab of your choosing on the resource inspector.
-Extra tabs are also created by an administrator.
+Custom data fields are created by an administrator and they appear on the tab of your choosing in the resource inspector.
+Extra tabs are also created by a Yesplan administrator.

 Sometimes you only want to show a custom data field under certain conditions.
 The possible conditions for resources are resource type and resource role.
-You can use different custom data fields for a human resource and for materials.
+You can use different custom data fields for a human resource and for material.

-CTRL-Option (macOS) keys and the field label will change to the keyword.
-What if you want to copy the keyword?
-Click the label while holding down the keys.
+Do you want to retrieve the keyword of a custom data field easily in an inspector?
+Press Ctrl+Alt (Windows) or Ctrl+Option (macOS): the field’s label changes to the keyword.
+Do you want to copy the keyword?
+Then click the label while holding down the same keys.